memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-and-implement-query-modules.md

 ## How to Use and Implement Query Modules?

-Memgraph supports extending the query language with procedures written by a user.
-These procedures are compiled into modules, which can then be loaded on startup.
+Memgraph supports extending the query language with user-written procedures.
+These procedures are grouped into modules, which can then be loaded on startup.

 ### Loading Query Modules

-The Memgraph installation comes with the `example.so` and `py_example.py` query modules which are located in `/usr/lib/memgraph/query_modules` directory, Assuming the standard installation on Debian, you would run Memgraph with the following command.
+The Memgraph installation comes with the `example.so` and `py_example.py` query modules which are located in `/usr/lib/memgraph/query_modules` directory.
+Assuming the standard installation on Debian, you would run Memgraph with the following command:

 ```plaintext
 systemctl start memgraph
 ```

-When using Docker, the equivalent would be the following.
+When using Docker, the equivalent would be the following:

 ```plaintext
 docker run -p 7687:7687 \